AdamSobieski/Knowledge-Representation/README.md

 ## Representing Workflows

-The following example sketch intends to show that one could readily represent workflows with markup supporting extended attributes and an expressiveness for inline JavaScript.
+The following example sketch intends to show that one could readily represent workflows using markup supporting extended attributes and an expressiveness for inline JavaScript.

 ```xml
 <sequence xmlns="using:sequence" xmlns:x="http://tbd.org/2026/next">